 If you can time your visit to Tramin during one of its many annual events, you will be immersed in a thrilling cultural experience.
 These lively celebrations may even leave you feeling more festive than polishing off a bottle of its wines.

 Wine lovers will definitely find revelry swirling about during the annual Tramin Wine Lane.
 This fall celebration occurs on a Saturday in late October beginning in the early afternoon until midnight.

 The festival takes place in the alleys of Tramin allowing you to sample a variety of locally produced wines while nibbling on roasted chestnuts and other seasonal delights.
 As you wander the alleys, you’ll encounter local groups performing traditional Tyrolean music and dance.

 If you have never watched such performances, enjoying them in the old world atmosphere of Tramin is especially fascinating.
 The spirit of the event is infectious and will no doubt create a lasting fond memory of your time in South Tyrol.
 For more information on the Tramin Wine Lane, check out the event’s official page.

 Every other year during February is another unique event of Tramin known as the Egetmann Parade.
 This Carnival celebration occurs on Fat Tuesday and attracts thousands of spectators.

-The parade has a long history in Tramin with records indicating it occurring as far back as 1591.
+The parade has a long history in Tramin with records indicating it occurred as far back as 1591.
 We have yet to participate in this notorious raucous custom, but have heard it can be loud and brash with a good measure of harmless naughtiness flung from the floats.
-Certainly a rousing tradition not to be missed if you are in South Tyrol in February.
+Certainly, a rousing tradition not to be missed if you are in South Tyrol in February.

 Besides these events, Tramin regularly hosts a number of fun cultural gatherings from culinary festivals to concerts and more.
 To see a list of current happenings while planning your visit, scroll through Tramin’s event page.